 ‘ART is not sport’ – said Degas, disdainfully, to the son of one of his best friends who insisted on tramping around the countryside, easel and paintbox at the ready, intent on capturing and subjugating the landscape, like a hunter, in colour and form on canvas.

 GOING to London?
 Great.
 Art is a must-see for the traveler to the heart of the new capitol of nearly-but-not-quite Europe.
-So much to see though and probably so little time.
-The biggies include the National Gallery in Trafalgar Square, the National Portrait Gallery just around the corner in St Martin’s Place, Tate Britain at Millbank and the Tate Modern on Southwark, the Courtauld Gallery off the Strand, the Victoria and Albert Museum in South Kensington and the summer show at the Royal Academy (RA) in Piccadilly (opposite Fortnum and Mason) Continue reading
+The biggies include the National Gallery in Trafalgar Square, the National Portrait Gallery just around the corner, Tate Britain at Millbank and the Tate Modern on Southwark and the summer show at the Royal Academy.
+But there’s more!
+Much, much more.

 NESTLED in the under-story of the old convent in Abbotsford’s art precinct on the Yarra, c3 Contemporary Art Space has been a showcase for emerging artists for more than eight years.
 Currently, six artists are on show, presenting a veritable cornucopia – different ideas, views thoughts and interests.
 Culture, place, history and experience, provide a wealth of opportunity for artistic expression.

 IN SIX weeks, the National Gallery of Victoria International opens its latest Winter Masterpieces exhibition, Degas, a New Vision.
 Works have been drawn from collections across the globe and, in the words of the NGVI’s press office, offer a ‘fresh and dynamic reappraisal of this legendary artist’s genius.’